LDKid/LDKid.github.io/_about/en/courses/gp.md

 # Android Programming for Beginners - A simple BMI calculator
 ## Sep 2022

 Using Java and Android Studio, I created a simple BMI calculator app.
-This project covered Text Views, Buttons, Toast Messages, EditText Views, Intents and Activities, ImageViews and Linear Layouts and also different types of listeners in Android.
+This project covered Text Views, Buttons, Toast Messages, EditText Views, Intents and Activities, ImageViews and Linear Layouts, and also different types of listeners in Android.

 Check out the guided project [here](https://www.coursera.org/projects/android-programming-for-beginners).